nearprotocol/stakewars/challenges/challenge002.md

 The filter `jq .result.current_proposals` should show a staking transaction issued by your staking pool.

+### 4.Collect your fees!

+If you configured your pool correctly, and you control the pool owner wallet, you should be able to unstake and withdraw the fees collected by your pool.
+These fees will be listed as normal stake in the account used as the `owner` of the staking pool.

 ## HEADS UP!

 Always check that your `stakingPool_ID` and your validator node have the same account_ID and public_keu.
 Otherwise, you will receive your delegation, your validator will receive a seat, but your node will not be able to create blocks!
 This is the best way to lose delegators, and miss the opportunity to complete this challenge.